profhsgill/HSG.Numerics/Readme.md

 - SciPy/Python and MATLAB have a function called ***fsolve*** to solve a sytem of nonlinear equations.
 It is based on [MINPACK](https://www.mcs.anl.gov/~more/ANL8074a.pdf).

-- HSG.Numerics provides a similar ***fsolve*** function using the C implementation of [fsolve](https://people.sc.fsu.edu/~jburkardt/c_src/fsolve/fsolve.html), which is also based on MINPACK.
+- HSG.Numerics provides a similar ***fsolve*** function using the C implementation of [fsolve](https://people.sc.fsu.edu/~jburkardt/c_src/fsolve/fsolve.html) by John Burkardt, which is also based on MINPACK.

 - This function can be called by all the .Net languages: F#, C#, and VB.

 ## Version notice

-Starting version 1.0.4 and above the names of the following functions have been changed.

-- *Fsolve.ExtractArrayFromPointer* is now called *Fsolve.MakeArray*
-- *Fsolve.CopyArrayToPointer* is now called *Fsolve.CopyArray*
+Starting version 1.0.5 the usage has been simplified.
+The user has to just define the function to be solved and then pass it to the solver.
+Other aspects of handling C interoperability are handled by the library.

 ## Installation